Vedhasri-K-P/ai-resume-screening-agent/README.md

 This project works well for the challenge but still has a few limitations.

-- Resume parsing depends on the quality of the PDF.
+- Resume parsing depends on the quality and layout of the source document.
-- Experience calculation can be improved.
-- Name extraction may fail for some resume formats.
+- Name extraction may require additional tuning for highly customised resume templates.
-- Currently supports PDF, DOCX and TXT resumes.
+- Experience calculation is based on pattern matching and may not capture all formats.
 - The scoring weights are fixed.
+- AI recommendations require a valid Groq API key.

 These can be improved in future versions.